EternityForest/KaithemAutomation/kaithem/src/docs/kaithemobj.md

 If you want to search paths for relative files other than the default abd the ones in the config, add them to extraPaths.

-With the mplayer backend, if you give it a video file, it will likely open a window and play it.
-Passing fs=True may allow you to play fullscreen, but any use of this "hidden feature" is very experimental. results may be undefined if you attempt to play a video in an environment that does not support it.
-All the features that work with audio should also work with video.

-Volume is a dimensionless multiplier that only works if using SOX or mplayer.
+Volume is a dimensionless multiplier that only works if using SOX or mplayer or Gstreamer.
 Otherwise it is ignored.
 Start and end times are in seconds, negative means relative to sound end.
 Start and end times are also SOX/mplayer specific and are ignored(full sound will always play) with other players.

+On the recommended gstreamer backend, output is a jack client or port if JACK is running, otherwise it is an alsa  device.
+The special string @auto(the default) autoselects an appropriate output.

+##### mplayer specific

-output and eq are mplayer specific and do nothing with other backends. eq if present can take the value 'party' causing the EQ to be set to allow easier conversation. output must be a string that selects an output device.
+output must be a string that selects an output device.
 A typical value on linx would be pulse::n where n is the pulse sink index, see mplayer's -ao option for more details.

 You may also use one of kaithem's soundcard aliases found in kaithem.outputs.

+eq is mplayer specific and does nothing with other backends. eq if present can take the value 'party' causing the EQ to be set to allow easier conversation.

+With the mplayer backend, if you give it a video file, it will likely open a window and play it.
+Passing fs=True may allow you to play fullscreen, but any use of this "hidden feature" is very experimental. results may be undefined if you attempt to play a video in an environment that does not support it.
+All the features that work with audio should also work with video.

 #### kaithem.sound.builtinSounds